-CJS SAFETY HELPLINE: Members of the CCM team will be available via voice or text at, or by email at [email protected] if you need help or assistance in any way during the Summit.
+CJS SAFETY HELPLINE: Members of the CCM team will be available by email at [email protected] if you need help or assistance in any way during the Summit.

 The Center for Cooperative Media is committed to providing a welcoming and harassment-free environment for attendees of all races, genders and trans statuses, sexual orientations, physical abilities, physical appearances, and beliefs.
-This code of conduct is necessary not because we expect people from our community to behave badly —which, if you know this community, you know it is generally caring and kind — but because we believe that a clear code of conduct is necessary when it comes to building a respectful space for the whole community.
+This code of conduct is necessary not because we expect people from our community to behave badly — if you know anything about this community, you know it is generally caring and kind — but because we believe that a clear code of conduct is necessary when it comes to building a respectful space for the whole community.

 - Refrain from demeaning, discriminatory, or harassing behavior and speech.
 Harassment includes, but is not limited to: deliberate intimidation; stalking; unwanted photography or recording; sustained or willful disruption of talks or other events; inappropriate physical contact; use of sexual or discriminatory imagery, comments, or jokes; and unwelcome sexual attention.
 If you feel that someone has harassed you or otherwise treated you inappropriately, please alert any member of the conference team in person, via the team phone/text line, or via email.

 - Take care of each other.
 Alert a member of the conference team if you notice a dangerous situation, someone in distress, or violations of this code of conduct, even if they seem inconsequential.